 The pretext was to launch a government-funded research project on predictors of the effect of ipilimumab.
 Thereby, all relevant patients could receive this as an «investigational drug».
 The reality is that all patients for whom the medical professionals determine an indication are permanently assured treatment with ipilimumab.

-10).
+However, the regulations on how pharmacoeconomic analyses are to be performed have not been amended (10).
 It’s about time they were.
 Those who have a political point of view should declare it, and not disguise it as quasi-scientific mumbo-jumbo.